What Lawrence Tech is Doing

 What does it mean?
 U.S. Copyright Law has been amended to provide additional opportunities for using copyrighted works as part of the "distance learning" component of courses at accredited institutions, if the performance or display meets the criteria below.
-Blackboard™ can provide a means of distribution and display of these materials.
+Canvas can provide a means of distribution and display of these materials.

 "(A) the performance or display is made by, at the direction of, or under the actual supervision of an instructor as an integral part of a class session offered as a regular part of the systematic mediated instructional activities of a governmental body or an accredited nonprofit educational institution"

 What does it mean?
 Use of copyrighted materials must be under the supervision of a faculty member.
-Blackboard course shells provide a context in which the instructor's role and his/her control over the materials are clearly defined.
+Canvas course shells provide a context in which the instructor's role and his/her control over the materials are clearly defined.

 "(B) the performance or display is directly related and of material assistance to the teaching content of the transmission"

-"(C) the transmission is made solely for, and, to the extent technologically feasible, the reception of such transmission is limited to-(i) students officially enrolled in the course for which the transmission is made; or (ii) officers or employees of governmental bodies as a part of their official duties or employment"
+"(C) the transmission is made solely for, and, to the extent technologically feasible, the reception of such transmission is limited to - (i) students officially enrolled in the course for which the transmission is made; or (ii) officers or employees of governmental bodies as a part of their official duties or employment"

 What does it mean?
 Only students enrolled in the course should have access to the copyrighted materials.
-At LTU, students are rostered into Blackboard course shells only after registering for the course using Banner Web.
+At LTU, students are rostered into Canvas course shells only after registering for the course using Banner Web.
 Instructors must ensure that copyrighted materials are available only to students enrolled in the course, not guests or observers.
 This is easily accomplished by placing copyrighted materials into specific course content areas and making those content areas unavailable to guests and observers.

 "(D) the transmitting body or institution-- (i) institutes policies regarding copyright, provides informational materials to faculty, students, and relevant staff members that accurately describe, and promote compliance with, the laws of the United States relating to copyright, and provides notice to students that materials used in connection with the course may be subject to copyright protection"